CE-Programming/toolchain/CEdev/examples/library_examples/keypad/demo_3/readme.md

-# Demo 1
+# Demo 3

-This demo shows how to interpret multiple keypresses at the same time
+This demo changes the color of the screen while any key is being held.
+It uses interrupts and the on interrupt to exit.